techbygiusi/Labby/README.md

 - 💾 **Backup-friendly storage details**
   - Shares + RAID groups for NAS and Backup hardware types
 - 📦 **Export / Import JSON** for backups and migration
-- 🗄️ **Persistent storage** — data is saved server-side in SQLite, accessible from any browser
+- 🗄️ **Persistent storage** Data is saved server-side in SQLite, accessible from any browser

 ---